ietf-ivy-wg/network-inventory-topology/draft-ietf-ivy-network-inventory-topology.md

    underlay information, such as physical port components.  {{nwi-topology-usage}} exemplifies this usage.

- During service provisioning, to check available physical port resources, the Service Attachment Points (SAPs) information can be associated with the underlay inventory information and interface information associated with the inventory topology, e.g., "parent-termination-point" of SAP Model can be associated with the
+ During service provisioning, to check available physical port resources, the SAPs information can be associated with the underlay inventory information and interface information associated with the inventory topology, e.g., "parent-termination-point" of SAP Model can be associated with the